-Desperate Iraqi youth renew protests to reclaim their homeland
+Desperate Iraqi youth renew protests in unyielding attempt to reclaim their homeland

 Men, women and even children from all walks of life have marched to Baghdad’s Tahrir square since the early hours of the morning.
 But it was not the mere absence of basic services and human rights that stimulated their rage - this time it was a sheer will to overthrow a sectarian political system begotten by a foreign invasion, lacking capability and even willingness – in the eyes of Iraqis – for acting upon the interest of the citizenry.

 "All the boys in my neighbourhood have joined the demonstration – why should I stay?" a young boy of about eight years old told me as he made his way to Jawad Salim’s Freedom Monument, where thousands have already gathered, chanting anti-government slogans, and sometimes anti-Iran, whose sway on Iraq’s political and economic scenes has transformed the everyday life of millions into a challenge.

 During the night, just hours after Interior Minister Yassine al-Yaseri posted on twitter pictures of himself posing with protesters at Tahrir, vowing protection for them, videos flooded social media pages with protesters who crossed al-Jumhouriyah bridge in an attempt to break into the Green Zone – where foreign embassies and government offices are located – being met with scalding water cannons and tear gas.

 |All the boys in my neighbourhood have joined the demonstration – why should I stay?|